codeface-io/mac-stack/raycast/README.md

 This requires setup: Copy the scripts from [`scripts`](./scripts) to `~/.config/raycast/scripts`.

-⌥⇧X for navigation and actions in active Finder folder:
+⌥⇧X for navigation/action X in active Finder folder:

 | Intent | Shortcut | Raycast Action |
 |--------|---------|-----|